 Kinesthetic: You enjoy movement and speak with words that reflect energy and action.
 Where do you feel the most energy?
 What next step would stoke the fires?
 Rev up the car?
 Cause you to dance with great energy?
 Move you along the path most easily?
 Kinesthetic can also be in how you plan out your chapter; moving post it notes around or creating something as you bike or walk.

 Cognitive strength?
 Do you typically read about something before starting a new project?
 After a limited period of research, [yes, limit yourself so you get going]…. you’ll want to ask yourself: What one next piece of information would move you forward?
 What do you need to know ?
 And then decide if you truly need to know all of that.
 You can only research so much before you act, because the research is not about you or your specific situation; it’s theoretical, so at some point, it needs to get put into practice in your life.
 Trust the process and yourself.

 Highly intuitive?
 Create some quiet time to think and reflect.
+Go on a mini retreat – away for a weekend or simply to a quiet place like a library or outside to your favorite spot.
 It’ll come to you but you may not be able to rush it.
 You’ll know the next step when you can feel it arriving.
 Try on different ideas of next steps or possibilities and see what resonates.

 We all have a mixture of strengths and ways we process what’s going on around us.
-Use your natural strengths to get yourself unstuck so that you can take a step which gets you closer to your new path and your new chapter.
-[This may be useful: “20 Momentum Strategies to Combat Procrastination.“]
+Use your natural strengths to get yourself unstuck so that you can take a step to get you on your new path to your next chapter.

-All of this makes choosing a path easier.
-Not effortless, but easier as you take one step and get comfortable with steps unfolding as you take one, and then another.
-You don’t need to know the big vision or the end result; time moves so fast these days that things will change along your path.
-Each step helps to draw down the overwhelm and get things back into perspective.
+You don’t need to know the big vision or the end result; time moves so fast that things will change as you take another step along your path.
+Each step helps to draw down the overwhelm and get things into perspective.